drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 1: Pyrazoles

-In this example the steric requirements of a hydrophobic pocket located in the vicinity of the pyrazole heterocycle were tested.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-pyrazoles-07748295'><i class='fa fa-play' aria-hidden='true'></i></button>In this example the steric requirements of a hydrophobic pocket located in the vicinity of the pyrazole heterocycle were tested.
 The inactivity of the cyclohexyl derivative and the good activity observed for the naphthyl analog suggest that the hydrophobic pocket is flat and narrow.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold